Vasanth2801/Intern-Week-2-/README.md

 * In script using debug.Log i check the collision dectection it is working really working well
 * In coin script add a new textmeshpro field and assign the score text we created and in script create a new varaible for the score to increment the score when it is touched
 * Now in trigger method now we add that logic so when we touch the coin it will implement the score in the UI
+* In hiearchy created a new particle effects and adjusted the values for the particles and bring the coin bring up effect
+* In script inside the trigger we add the thing for calling the particle system

 Features Implemented:
 * A collectable coin prefab with collision detection
 * When the coin is picked up the score will implement in the UI
+* Added the audio and particle system when the coin is picked up